 The Warm Home Discount is an annual £150 discount on your electricity bill.
 It's designed for those who find it difficult to meet their winter energy costs.

 Scotland's scheme is separate from that in England and Wales.
-Around three million households are expected to get the payment this winter.
 The Warm Home Discount isn't available in Northern Ireland.

 Read on to find out more about the scheme, how it works, and whether you're eligible for it.